erivera3/osticket-prereqs/README.md

   <li>Configuration file permissions should be tightened after installation completes</li>
   <li>Using readable passwords in documentation is not a real-world best practice</li>
   <li>Administrative credentials and database credentials should be protected using secure storage practices</li>
+  <li>Post-installation cleanup is part of securing an application, not just finishing it</li>
 </ul>

 <hr>